I LOVED this book.

 I got asked by a reader if this book would be useful if her children were still really young (toddler ages) and my answer is a resounding YES.

-Many of the examples in this book deal with older kids, but the principles of letting your child have control over their own life, dealing with your own anxieties and setting them up for success with good habits around sleep, technology, and downtime are valuable for parents with children of any age.
+Many of the examples in The Self-Driven Child deal with older kids, but the principles of letting your child have control over their own life, dealing with your own anxieties and setting them up for success with good habits around sleep, technology, and downtime are valuable for parents with children of any age.

 Frankly, I think the sooner a parent reads this book, the better able they’ll be to help their child succeed from the outset, rather than having to try to adjust and fix things down the road.